 After activating the plugin, you will see the Duplicator menu on the left side of your WordPress Dashboard.

 Now in this step, I am going to describe how you can package the WordPress files on your local computer using the WordPress Duplicator plugin so that these files can be easily moved to the live server.

 Create a New Package

-Simply click Next button to move on.
+Simply click the Next button to start the process.

 When you are done with the setup process, you will receive two files; Installer and Archive.
 Download both files on your desktop.

-Now, let’s move to the live site.
+Next, let’s move the website files to the live site.

-5) How to Make WordPress Site Live
+Step 3: How to Take the WordPress Site Live

 Move WordPress Website from a Localhost to Cloudways